 Through your Google My Business login you can manage and reply to your latest Google Reviews and build up your brand reputation online.
 It’s also really easy to create a shortlink to your listing that you can share with customers to encourage them to write reviews and rate your service.
 But it’s not just Google reviews that show up on your knowledge panel.
 Google also integrates ratings from third party sites like FeeFo and Facebook, so these are visible on here too.

-Do you need help with Local SEO?
+Do you need help improving your local rankings?

 Give the HeadRed team a call today on 024 7630 3685 or drop us a message.